Mainland GDP up 0.5 per cent

-According to preliminary seasonally-adjusted volume figures, Mainland Norway’s gross domestic product (GDP) was up 0.6 per cent from the 3rd to the 4th quarter last year.
-This is still somewhat below trend growth.
-In 2013, Mainland GDP increased 2.0 per cent.
+According to preliminary seasonally-adjusted volume figures, Mainland Norway’s gross domestic product (GDP) was up 0.5 per cent from the 4th quarter last year to the 1st quarter this year.
+This is still below trend growth.

 |12013 are preliminary.|